Telea-Mihai/Car-gaim/README.md

 # Car game - Demo

-A unity hdrp project with the scope of imitating the feel of NFS most wanted.
+A unity project with the scope of creating a fun and exciting driving experience.

 It currently features:

  - a comprehensive sim-cade car controller based on unity wheel colliders